 It is important to note that the best platforms offer flexibility over investment terms.
 For example, Property Partner makes it easy to diversify investments for crowdfunding – investors are advised to spread capital across a number of properties.
 This is unusual for the asset class where traditional landlords often own only one or two rental properties.

 Also, Property Partner offers an opportunity to exit via the internal Resale market, which works like a stock exchange.
 That is a pioneering concept in crowdfunding, ending the concern over investors being locked-in for the long-term.

 It must be stressed that investing in crowdfunding and peer-to-peer should be done on regulated and authorised platforms.
-Property Partner is FCA regulated and authorised.
-The value of properties is assessed every six months by an independent RICS-certified surveyor.
+Property Partner offers both equity crowdfunding and peer-to-peer (debt) investing, and is FCA regulated and authorised.

 Both methods of investing offer rewards, and risks.
 Knowing the mechanics of each allows investors to make the ideal choice for their needs.